brodybits/cordova-sqlite-evmax-legacy-exp-free/SQLitePlugin.coffee.md

       return

-    # version for other platforms
+    # TBD version for other platforms: Android, TBD NOT SUPPORTED by this plugin version: Windows
     SQLitePluginTransaction::run_batch = (batchExecutes, handlerFor) ->
       tropts = []
       mycbmap = {}